 25 CommentsThis discussion is locked.

 As far as I know, all the similarities mentioned are just coincidence.
 These words are in Indonesian and Malay long before Indonesia come into significant contact with Japan.

 It's possible that these similarities may come from Sanskrit, which Indonesia and Japan both take cultural influences from, due to the spread of Buddhism.
-But I don't think I know the employee's etymology of either language enough to actually declare that connection.
+But I don't think I know the etymology of either words enough to actually declare that connection.